About NMSS

 NMSS is a program for the discovery and development of mathematically gifted and talented high school students from all over Australia.
 Participation is normally restricted to about 75 students who have completed Year 11 in school.

 During NMSS, students participate in a number of courses on different branches of mathematics not typically studied as part of the school curriculum.
 Each course is delivered in a series of lectures and small-group tutorials.
-Private study in the evening also gives students time to puzzle over problems and absorb what they have learned during the day.
+Study sessions in the evenings allow students to further puzzle over problems and discover mathematics for themselves.

 The main course is Number Theory, which is studied in depth over the two weeks.
 Other courses which each run for one week vary from year to year and have in the past included:

-Other aspects of the NMSS academic program include:
+Other parts of the NMSS academic program include:

-- The Academy Lecture, presented by a member of the Australian Academy of Science at The Shine Dome.
+• The Blakers Lecture, presented by a member of the Australian Academy of Science at The Shine Dome.

 Social program